brunomaga/brunomaga.github.io/_posts/2023-06-27-GPT-lite-cpp.md

 ### Benchmark

+Coming soon

+### Download code

-See the original [source code repository](https://github.com/brunomaga/torchcpp-benchmark/) for all the implementation
+See the original [source code repository](https://github.com/brunomaga/torchcpp-benchmark/) or download <a href="/assets/GPT-lite-cpp/torchcpp-benchmark-main.zip">`torchcpp-benchmark-main.zip`</a> for the complete implementation and run instructions.